2017 Upcoming Event:

 books before Kindergarten with your child!

-Plug-in to the Library, our STEM-based activities program for grades 3-5: this is a six-week adventure in fun-based learning!
+Plug-in to the Library, our STEM-based activities program for grades 3-5: this is a four-week adventure

 Special STEM Program for grades 6-8: